What is ISU?

 and/or

-• in general, persons who experience a disadvantage in their studies due to e.g.:
+• who experience a disadvantage in their studies due to e.g.:

 • mental impairments